ElToberino/Tobers_Timeswitch/README.md

 **Advanced Functions**<br>
 * assign twilight or sunrise/sunset times to certain switching times
-* choose between sunrise/sunset or twilight as reference for switching times<br>
-  (twilight type can be set via config site)<br>
+* choose between sunrise/sunset or twilight as reference for switching times (twilight type can be set via config site)<br>
 * enable/disable countdown timer<br>
 (while countdown timer is active all switching times are deactivated)<br>